Barbados – The Birth Place of Rum

 An easy island to explore, so car hire will enhance your flexibility.
 The south coast has good beaches and tends to be the place for wind-related water sports as well as having a lively nightlife scene.
 The west coast has equally good, maybe even better, beaches, calmer seas, the most upscale hotels and a more restaurant, rather than nightlife, focus.

-On this, you have Established names like The Cliff, Cin Cin, The Tides, Lone Star and a relatively new upscale addition, Scarlet – Rather funky and known for its great cocktails.
+On this, you have Established names like The Cliff, Cin Cin, The Tides, Lone Star.
 For contrast, you have totally Caribbean beachfront chill out shacks like Bumbas or inland rum shops like Chris’s Place.

 It is a popular year-round island.
 The best weather is generally November to May (prices are at the highest December to early April) when the days are usually bright and sunny.
 During the spring and summer months, you get slightly more rain, higher humidity, but hotel prices drop considerably.

 One of the many highlights of Barbados is getting up close and personal with the amazing sea turtles.
 Most hotels can arrange this, but it is very easy to hire a boat for personal excursions if you want to spend some more time exploring the lovely island.

 The most popular months are from November to May when the days are usually bright and sunny.
 The months June to October can see increased humidity, heavy showers and occasionally tropical storms although Barbados is east of the usual cyclone belt so rarely directly impacted.

 There are daily flights on both Virgin Atlantic & British Airways.
 Most will operate non stop.
 Usual flying time is 8 hours, and taxi transfer to the west coast hotels approx. 45 minutes.